 Business experiments can sometimes seem fraught with uncertainty and risk.
 After all, there's often no way to know whether they will succeed.

 In the short term, business experiments may seem too small and too risky to be worth the effort.
-However, when you look at the benefits of these over the long term, you'll see that it's often more costly not do to them.
+But, when you look at the benefits over the long term, you'll see that it's often more costly not do to them.
 By being willing to learn – both from the ideas that succeed and the ones that fail – you'll uncover the successful ideas that will help your business or organization be the very best that it can be.